-The Vacuum Test Plug allows you to vacuum test enclosures through the standard vent, ensuring a watertight seal.
-It fits to a 1/4″ hose and works great with most hand-operated vacuum pumps for in-the-field testing!
+The Vacuum Plug allows you to vacuum test enclosures through both the standard vent and the Pressure Relief Valve, ensuring a watertight seal.
+It fits a 1/4″ hose and works great with most hand-operated vacuum pumps for in-the-field testing!

 1. Attach clear vacuum hose to the pump (refer to instructions for your pump).

-1. Insert the rubber plug into the hole on the vacuum plug to seal it up.
+1. Insert the rubber stopper into the hole on the Vacuum Plug to seal it up.

-2. Pump the hand pump to approximately 400 mmHg (about 15 inHg), and monitor for about 10-15 minutes, making sure that the pressure does not decrease by more than 10 mmHg (0.5 inHg).
+3. Pump the hand pump to approximately 15 inHg, and monitor for about 30 seconds to a minute, making sure that the pressure does not decrease by more than 0.5 inHg.